 - Business networking

-To help you retain information, you learn these topics in small seminar classes, listen to lectures by guest speakers, partake in external competitions and industry visits, present research reports and more.
+To help you retain information, you'll learn these topics in small seminar classes, listen to lectures by guest speakers, partake in external competitions and industry visits, present research reports and more.

-Upon graduation from this college business program, you will have the skills and knowledge to confidently pursue entry-level management roles.
-Your knowledge and practical skills will be transferable across several industries.
+Upon graduation from this college business program, you'll have skills and knowledge that will allow you to confidently pursue entry-level management roles and be transferable across several industries.

 |Course Code||Course Title|